 We have contracted with Sanmina for the sourcing of all components and raw materials necessary for the manufacture of our products although there are instances that we purchase raw material ourselves.
 Components of our products and raw materials come from suppliers in the United States, Europe, China, and Israel, and we depend on certain of these components and raw materials, including certain electronic parts, for the manufacture of our products.
 To date, we have not experienced significant volatility in the prices of these components and raw materials.
-However, such prices are subject to a number of factors, including purchase volumes, general economic conditions, currency exchange rates, industry cycles, production levels and scarcity of supply.
+However, during the pandemic we have seen several specific parts, mainly electronic parts, suffer price increase.
+Such prices are subject to a number of factors, including purchase volumes, general economic conditions, currency exchange rates, industry cycles, production levels and scarcity of supply.